dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/bigquery.md

 > ❗ **Bigquery cannot load JSON columns from `parquet` files**. `dlt` will fail such jobs permanently.
 Switch to `jsonl` to load and parse JSON properly.

 ## Supported column hints

 BigQuery supports the following [column hints](https://dlthub.com/docs/general-usage/schema#tables-and-columns):

 * `partition` - creates a partition with a day granularity on decorated column (`PARTITION BY DATE`).
-May be used with `datetime`, `date` data types and `bigint` and `double` if they contain valid UNIX timestamps.
+  May be used with `datetime`, `date` data types and `bigint` if it contains valid UNIX timestamps.
   Only one column per table is supported and only when a new table is created.
 * `cluster` - creates a cluster column(s).
-Many column per table are supported and only when a new table is created.
+Many columns per table are supported and only when a new table is created.

 ## Staging Support